Treatment of unstable intertrochanteric fracture femur by proximal femoral nail (PFN) versus cemented bipolar hemiarthroplasty

 Abstract

-Group (A) PFN group: that included 25 patients who were treated by direct or indirect reduction and fixation with PFN.
-Group (B): BH group that included 25 patients treated with cemented BH.
+Methodology: This interventional double-blinded study was conducted on 50 patients with unstable intertrochanteric fractures who were divided into two groups: Group 1 (PFN group): included 25 patients treated with direct or indirect reduction and fixation with PFN, and group 2 (BH group): included 25 patients treated with cemented BH.
 Clinical and functional evaluation had been achieved by Harris Hip Score (HHS).
+Both groups were matched regarding age, sex, site of fracture and operative characteristics.

-Results: Both groups were matched regarding age, sex, site of fracture and operative characteristics.
-The operative characteristics and the rate of intraoperative complications were similar between both groups.
+Results: The operative characteristics and the rate of intraoperative complications were similar between both groups.
 The length of hospital stay / days was nearly the same between both groups.
-The rate of bed sores and wound infections were non- significantly higher in PFN group .BH group has higher rate of full weight bearing with significantly shorter full weight bearing time compared to PFN group. [(96% vs. 72%) and (8.67 ± 3.03vs.
-12.06 ± 3.59) respectively].
-Patients in BH group had better Harris Hip Score scores compared to those in PFN group but without significant difference.
+The rate of bed sores and wound infections were non significantly higher in the PFN group.
+The BH group had a higher rate of full weight bearing with statistical significantly shorter full weight bearing time compared to the PFN group. [(96% vs. 72%) and (8.67 ± 3.03vs.
+12.06 ± 3.59) respectively.
+Patients in BH group had better insignificant Harris Hip Score scores compared to those in PFN group.

-Conclusion: Studied BH group had shorter operating times, fewer fluoroscopic assessments, and early ambulation than those who underwent PFN.Therefore, we suggest that BH may help elderly patients with osteoporotic unstable intertrochanteric fractures recover more quickly.
+Conclusion: The studied BH group had shorter operating times, fewer fluoroscopic assessments, and early ambulation than those who underwent PFN.
+Therefore, we suggest that BH may help elderly patients with osteoporotic unstable intertrochanteric fractures to recover more quickly.

 Keywords